erangell/kfest2021/Arduino/readme.md

 Use the Up and Down buttons to scroll through the list of files in the /apple1/ directory.
 Click the Select button to start sending the displayed text file to the Replica 1.
 Have Fun!

+Note: There is test code for the Left and Right buttons to send individual ascii characters.
+Feel free to replace it with your own logic.
+There is dead code at the bottom, as this was copied from a file selector for midi playback through an Arduino.